Measuring intrinsic relaxation rates in superconductors using nonlinear response: -wave superconductors

-In this work, instead, we focus on the $\mathbf{q}=0$ limit.
+In this work, instead, we focus on the $\boldsymbol{q}=0$ limit.
 In this case, the linear coupling (first term) vanishes, leaving only the quadratic term.
 We thus treat the light-matter interaction using the minimal coupling scheme at second order in the vector potential.
-Importantly, we argue that different irreps can indeed be excited even at $\mathbf{q}=0$ simply by changing the light polarization.
+Importantly, we argue that different irreps can indeed be excited even at $\boldsymbol{q}=0$ simply by changing the light polarization.
 Once excited, these irreps can be detected separately in the nonlinear current by choosing different combinations of probe polarization and current measurement directions.

 In the previous section, we focused on an $x$-polarized pump, which predominantly excites the $B_{1g}$ mode.
-Here, we consider an $x'$-polarized pump ($\alpha=\pi/4$), where both $B_{2g}$ and $A_{1g}$ components can be significantly excited, as shown in Fig.~\ref{fig:5}(a).
+Here, we consider an $x'$-polarized pump ($\alpha=\pi/4$), where both $B_{2g}$ and $A_{1g}$ modes of the psuedospins' $z$-component can be significantly excited, as shown in Fig.~\ref{fig:5}(a).
 In the collisionless limit, the oscillation amplitudes of the nonlinear currents decay as power laws, as shown in Fig.~\ref{fig:5}(b).
 Among the different irreps, $J_{B_{2g}}$ decays the fastest.
 This can be explained by our previous argument: the oscillation is dominated by contributions from the antinodes, while the $B_{2g}$ mode vanishes at the antinodes, leading to a faster decay.

 When pseudospin relaxation is included with $\gamma_k\propto\omega_k^3$, the nonlinear current dynamics are shown in Fig.~\ref{fig:5}(c).
-After normalizing the magnitude of $J_{A_{1g}}$ for comparison with $J_{B_{2g}}$, it is clear that the recovery rate of $J_{B_{2g}}$ is smaller than that of $J_{A_{1g}}$.
+We normalize the magnitude of $J_{A_{1g}}$ in comparison with $J_{B_{2g}}$.
+In contrast to the oscillatary decay, the recovery of $J_{B_{2g}}$ is slower than that of the $J_{A_{1g}}$ mode because the recovery rate is dominated by the nodes instead.
 Their long-time recovery follows a power-law decay, as demonstrated in Fig.~\ref{fig:5}(d).